braden-w/Contacts-App/README.md

 Vuexfire is used to set a real-time one way binding from a user's contacts on Firestore to their contacts in Vuex.
 Therefore, Firestore is the source of truth over Vuex for **user contacts.**

-When adding and editing contacts, the changes are written to Firestore directly, which are then automatically pulled and updated in the Vuex store, which subsequently updates the application.
+When adding and editing contacts, the changes are written to Firestore directly, which are then automatically pulled and updated into the Vuex store, which subsequently updates the application.

-Note that Vuex is the source of truth for most other values, such as the buffer

-## Other technologies

 ### mapFields